liu21st/onethink/README.md

 onethink
 ========

-a content manager develop framwork base on thinkphp3.2
+a content manager framework base on thinkphp3.2